Descanonge/neba/docs/source/data/existing_modules.rst

 Existing modules
 ****************

-The *Dataset* class is expected to be populated by modules (see :ref:`module-system`).
+The interface class is expected to be populated by modules (see :ref:`module-system`).
 Here is a quick description of modules that are already defined in Neba.